GGP1/adak/README.md

 The server will be listening on port **4000** and the documentation on port **8080**.

+To run the API's documentation in a container execute `docker run --rm -p 8080:8080 gastonpalomeque/adak-api`

 #### Manually

-> Requires postgres server to be installed
+> Requires postgres server, Go and Git to be installed

 *Clone the repository*: `git clone https://www.github.com/GGP1/adak.git`